iotml99/esp-at/ATBN_Readme.md

   AT+BNCURL?
 Query last HTTP code/URL
   AT+BNCURL                                     Execute default request (internal URL) AT+BNCURL="GET","<url>"[,"<options>"...]
-Perform HTTP GET
+Perform HTTP GET AT+BNURLCFG="<url>"                          Configure URL for use with "."
+URL:
+  Use "." to reference URL set by AT+BNURLCFG
 Options:
   -dd <filepath>   Save body to SD card file (requires mounted SD)
 Examples: